 Left: Unhatched egg, on the verge of hatching.
 Right: A newly hatched Dendrobatid tadpole.

-Once the tadpole has absorbed it’s yolk (typically within 24-36 hours of hatching), it is carefully removed with a turkey baster and placed in a labeled 32oz plastic cup with approximately 8 oz of the same reverse osmosis/boiled peat mixture as used on the eggs.
+Once the tadpole has absorbed it's yolk (typically within 24-36 hours of hatching), it is carefully removed with a turkey baster or Marina Betta Waste Remover and placed in a labeled 32 oz. plastic cup with approximately 8 oz. of the same reverse osmosis/boiled peat mixture as used on the eggs.
 Additionally, a piece of Indian almond leaf and a bit of java moss are placed in the water.
 The Indian almond leaf releases tannins into the water, which function as a natural anti-fungal and anti-bacteria agent, as well as providing shelter for the tadpole, and an increased surface area to graze on.
 The java moss produces oxygen, and serves as a source of filtration and nitrogen uptake.
-The water is kept shallow initially to facilitate the tadpole’s ability to swim to the surface and gulp air.
+The water is kept shallow initially to facilitate the tadpole's ability to swim to the surface and gulp air.

 After a few days, the tadpole cup is topped off with reverse osmosis water, and is fed for the first time.
-There are a wide array of foods available for tadpoles – we feed primarily HBH Frog and Tadpole Bites, as well as Sera Micron, and have had much success with these products.
+There are a wide array of foods available for tadpoles–we feed primarily Josh's Frogs Dart Frog Tadpole Food, as well as Sera Micron, and have had much success with these products.
 When selecting a food, it is important to choose one that does not readily foul the water, and contains a significant percentage of protein and vital minerals and vitamins.
-The tadpoles are fed 1-2 bits of food 2-3 times a week, and kept at temperatures in the low to mid 70s F.
+The tadpoles are fed 1-2 bits of food 2-3 times a week, and kept at temperatures in the low to mid 70s °F.

-Next week, we will look at the care of morphing tadpoles and young froglets.
+Next blog, we will look at the care of morphing tadpoles and young froglets.